koltyakov/PnP-JS-Core-Debug/README.md

 }).catch(console.log);
 ```

-Place debug brake points in PnP JS Core `.ts` sources or your custom code.
+Place debug break points in PnP JS Core `.ts` sources or your custom code.
-Open a runner which executes logic to test and start a debugger for current file.
+Open a runner which executes logic to test and start a debugger for the current file.

 ![](/assets/vscode_debug_01.png)